-We propose a systematic process for the implementation of Internet-based electronic business applications as illustrated in Figure 5.
+We propose a systematic process for the implementation of Internet-based electronic business applications shown as Figure 4.
 The process covers an overall life cycle of system development and consists a number of phases that can be viewed as the activities for model's coupling and integrating: (1) modeling business processes, (2) identifying data sets, (3) developing DTD or XML schema, (4) generating XML pages or documents, (5) validating, exchanging, and processing message, and (6) integrating EDI with applications.
 We describe the basic concepts and functionality of each phase as follows.